 During my senior year, I juggled various internships and roles as managing editor of The Sower, editor of Sigma Tau’s Potpourri 2017, my internship with Sigma Tau Delta, my freelance social media and marketing job, my duties as president of Sigma Tau, and, of course, classes.
 I completed a capstone course in spring 2017 that included a publishing project and study of textual criticism theory.

-After graduation in 2017, I worked on some side projects in addition to my full-time employment.
+After graduation in 2017, I worked on some side projects in addition to my full-time employment as a final editor at a content marketing company.
 I wrote a career advice column for The Sower my first semester after graduating college.
 I also volunteered as the publisher of Hampton Lutheran School’s blog, which includes writing and editing blog posts, promoting the blog and school on social media, and editing and contributing to the school’s written and digital communications.
 Additionally, I freelanced for author Erica Obey and helped her market her books on social media.

 I am currently a freelance editor and am accepting both publishing house and indie author clients.
 I am an editor at Capsule Stories, a proofreader for Luna Station Quarterly, and a reader for Boulevard.
 I am the content marketing editor for Hampton Lutheran School and publish its blog.